Friday February 03, 2023

 In addition to constant supervision, ensure your community keeps emergency equipment nearby.
 Most state regulations require a phone, first aid kits, and a life-saving device, such as a flotation ring or a reaching pole, near the pool at all times.

-2. Educate to save lives
+Educate to save lives

 Whether you have a lifeguard or not, the more people trained in CPR and emergency response techniques, the better.
 Sponsor community-wide educational opportunities in your condominium or master-planned community.
 Invite staff and residents to become certified in CPR, first aid, and more.
 Your local Red Cross can be a great resource!
 A community management company can be instrumental in helping you implement these programs.

-3. Create better swimmers
+Create better swimmers

-Have you considered hosting swim lessons in your community pool?
+Have you considered hosting swim lessons in your HOA pool?
 This approach offers multiple advantages – the biggest being lives saved through better swimming skills.
 The secondary plus is that it’s a great way to get community members together to build neighborly rapport.

-4. Make the rules – and enforce them
+Make the rules – and enforce them

-Your neighborhood pool rules are essential to the safety of your residents.
+Your HOA pool rules are essential to the safety of your residents.
 They should be clearly posted and enforced consistently across all areas where people may enter.
 Additionally, it is encouraged to include them on your community’s social media accounts, website, and newsletters so residents may stay up to date.

 A few common rules you can expect to see posted in your community’s pool are the following:

-• No diving
+- No diving

 It's important to prohibit diving in the pool for safety reasons.
 Diving in a shallow pool can result in serious injury, including spinal cord damage and head trauma.
 Additionally, even experienced divers can be at risk of injury in an unfamiliar pool.

-• No horseplay
+- No horseplay

 Horseplay, such as pushing or splashing, can cause accidents and injuries in the pool.
 It's important to discourage this behavior to prevent accidents and ensure a safe and enjoyable swimming experience.

-• No running around the pool area
+- No running around the pool area

 Running around the pool can be dangerous, increasing the risk of slips, trips, and falls.
 Additionally, it can disrupt the tranquility of the pool area and cause distractions for other swimmers.

-• No swimming alone
+- No swimming alone

 Swimming alone, without proper supervision, can be incredibly dangerous.
-It's important to ensure that there is always a designated pool supervisor to watch over children and ensure their safety in the water.
+It's important to ensure that there is always a designated pool supervisor to watch over children and ensure their safety in the water

-1. Ensure you have the right enclosures
+Ensure you have the right enclosures

 Make sure you’re familiar with your local laws regarding swimming pool enclosures.
 Most cities or counties have specific requirements for how far an enclosure is from the water’s edge, how the entrance gate should function, and more.
 Following these rules isn’t just a matter of compliance – it’s a matter of saving lives.
 Property management companies are well-versed in the law and can help ensure your pool meets these crucial requirements.
 If your community is self-managed, consult your association attorney about local laws and regulations.

-2. Stay on top of maintenance
+Stay on top of maintenance

 The last thing you want during pool season is a malfunction or a breakdown.
 We have tips to help you avoid those headaches – look here and here.
 Make sure your safety equipment is in good working order and watch those chemical levels to ensure they’re adjusted for the season.
-Also, encourage residents to swim only when they’re healthy – community pools can be a place for viruses to spread.
+Also, encourage residents to swim only when they’re healthy – community pools can be a place for viruses to spread.As part of our commitment to providing exceptional service to our residents and communities, we are sharing this article in support of the U.S. Consumer Product Safety Commission's (CPSC) Pool Safely campaign, a national public education effort aimed at reducing child drownings and non-fatal submersions, as well as entrapments in public swimming pools and spas.

 FirstService Residential is committed to supporting this initiative alongside other national organizations such as the Boys & Girls Club, the United States Swim School Association, and the American Red Cross, to promote pool safety across residential communities in the U.S. and Canada.